The History of Acupuncture Meridians in Bellingham Acupuncture

 Immunity and Exercise

-December 11th, 2009 No comments »
+December 11th, 2009 by Scott Paglia LAc No comments »

 Exercise, the kryptonite of all couch potatoes, is a valued ally in the quest for health.
 Why?
 Because exercise increases the flow of blood through the body.
 If the circulation of blood is increased then the body has a more readily available supply of what it needs.
 Which means you will be able to do what you need to, when you need to do it.